HelloItsJustin/Operating-System-Development/README.md

 ## 📌 Project Overview

-This project is an educational endeavor where I (Justin Thomas) build an operating system step-by-step, closely following Nanobyte’s video tutorials and GitHub source.
+This project is an educational endeavor where I (Justin Thomas) build an operating system step-by-step.
 The goal is to understand how modern operating systems work under the hood by building each component from the ground up.

 ---